-Successful partnership management implemented in this inclusion program includes activities that involve competent parties and support the implementation of inclusive education in Kebumen district.
+Successful partnership management implemented in this inclusion program igludes activities that involve competent parties and support the implementation of inclusive education in Kebumen district.

 - a.
 Inclusion campaign activities as an effort to socialize the community by involving several components that have influence in the community.
 This activity involved three institutions from mass organizations, academics and other NGOs; PC fatayat NU Kebumen, IAINU and the Inclusion House. - Campaign with PC Fatayat NU Kebumen.
-This activity is in the form of socialization to young PKK administrators mothers. and Posyandu representatives from 26 sub-districts in Kebumen Regency.
-Participants in this activity are 350 people from 26 sub-districts of Kebumen Regency who are young mothers and posyandu cadres expected to be information connectors to the wider community to campaign for the inclusion of education. in 26 districts the PCNU Management Board, the Autonomous Agency, and the Kebumen Institution.
-The outputs of this activity are: giving awareness to parents, especially mothers about the importance of inclusive education, the importance of the role of parents in mentoring diffable children, and the importance of FC fatayat, PKK and Posyandu community institutions in campaigning for inclusive education in the wider community. - Campaign with the Kebumen NU Islamic Institute (IAINU). - This program is a socialization conducted to teachers, madrasa principals, lecturers and students.
-The study is the declaration of IAINU as an inclusive campus, the signing of a petition of community support for inclusive education in Kebumen District, both by the government, schools and madrasa and the campus.
-The program attended by 2500 members of societies of religious studuies and declaration was be able to provide a new color of inclusive education in the terrain of higher education.
-The output of this activity is; IAINU Kebumen is ready to become an inclusive campus, inviting madrasa and schools to prepare themselves to become inclusive schools and madrassas and to promote inclusive education to the wider community. - d.
-Campaign with Kebumen inclusive house.
+This activity is in the form of socialization to young PKK administrators and Posyandu mothers, representatives from 26 sub-districts in Kebumen Regency.
+Participants in this activity are 350 people from 26 sub-districts of Kebumen Regency who are young mothers and posyandu cadres expected to be information connectors to the wider community to campaign for the inclusion of education. in 26 districts of the PCNU Management Board, the NU Autonomous Agency, and the Kebumen NU Institution.
+The outputs of this activity are: giving awareness to parents, especially mothers about the importance of inclusive education, the importance of the role of parents in mentoring diffable children, and the importance of FC fatayat, PKK and Posyandu - education in the wider community.
+Campaign with the Kebumen NU Islamic Institute (IAINU).